Skip to main content

 }

-wandb_logger = WandBLogger(log_artifacts=True, init_params=init_params)
+wandb_logger = WandBLogger(log_artifacts=True, init_kwargs=init_kwargs)

 Log prediction samples

-You can use Composer's Callbacks system to control when you log to Weights & Biases via the WandBLogger, in this example we log a sample of our validation images and predictions:
+You can use Composerโ€™s Callbacks system to control when you log to W&B via the WandBLogger, in this example a sample of the validation images and predictions is logged:

 import wandb